 Ages.
 In ancient India and Greece of old there are mentions of four eras, ages.
 The Greek ages are Gold, Silver, Brass and Iron.
 The yugas, eras, of India are: Satya, Treta, Dwapara and Kali Yuga.
 Yukteswar says in The Holy Science that we are in the Dvapara Yuga ("Bronze Age").

 Speculation going into calendars for folks.
-Itstands out plainly that Yukteswar uses improper calculations for telling the times.
-He says the bottom of a cycle was reached around 500 CE.
-But the data for saying so is questionable too.
+It stands out that Yukteswar uses improper calculations for telling the times.
+He says the bottom of a main cycle was reached around 500 CE.
+But the data for saying so should be questioned.
+Also take into account that others have other such "cycle bottom" and "cycle start" years.
+There are divergent views.

 Yukteswar encouraged that the public should use his era calculations so that we no longer use CE (AD), BCE (BC) and the like.
 Such counsel may not be expected to take root after it has been shown (1) the calculations are at fault, and (2) their set low ebb and "bottom" smacks of idiosyncratic speculation.